 Financial Technologies For 2020

-After analysing the fintech solutions and innovations in 2020, I’ve summarised a list of technologies that will revolutionise the fintech industry in the upcoming times.
+After analysing the fintech solutions and innovations in 2020, I’ve summarised a list of emerging technologies in financial services industry.

 1. Regulatory Technology